Italy seeks anti-trust compensation from Roche, Novartis, Pfizer

 ROME Italy said on Wednesday it was seeking more than a billion euros in damages from multinational drug companies following a ruling by the country's antitrust authority that their policies had been detrimental to Italy's national health service.

-The health ministry said in a statement it was requesting a total 1.2 billion euros ($1.6 billion) from Novartis NOVN.VX and Roche ROG.VX for the damages incurred in 2012-2014, and was requesting 14 million euros from Pfizer (PFIZ.NS).
+The health ministry said in a statement it was requesting a total 1.2 billion euros (957 million pounds) from Novartis and Roche for the damages incurred in 2012-2014, and was requesting 14 million euros from Pfizer.

 It cited several recent antitrust rulings that the companies' repeated anti-competitive actions had caused the national health service "considerable damage".

-In March, Italy's antitrust authority said Roche and Novartis colluded to try to stop cancer drug Avastin from being used to treat a serious eye disease and fined the companies 182.5 million euros ($254 million).
+In March, Italy's antitrust authority said Roche and Novartis colluded to try to stop cancer drug Avastin from being used to treat a serious eye disease and fined the companies 182.5 million euros.

 Roche and Novartis have both denied malpractice and have said they will appeal against the regulator's ruling.